Sairamvinay/Expl-Pop-Debiaser/README.md

 For evaluating different generators: use  `eval.sh` but change the "--expl_path" parameter

 Similarly, for the ablation studies, check `analysis-studies` for Section 5.4.
-Also, Section 5.2 work related to positive/negation explanation ablation is found inside `ablation-pos-neg-expls` directory which also has the diagrams/table data.
+Also, Section 5.2 work related to positive/negation explanation ablation is found inside `ablation-pos-neg-expls/` directory which also has the diagrams/table data.

-We also attached the explanation fidelity evaluation (Section 4.6) in `explanation_eval` while we also provide our Appendix work regarding internal representations in `embed_study`
+We also attached the explanation fidelity evaluation (Section 4.6) in `explanation_eval/` while we also provide our Appendix work regarding internal representations in `embed_study/`